 There are four main groundwater systems located in the region: the uppermost unconfined Quaternary Limestone aquifer, a confined aquifer in underlying Tertiary sediments, a high-salinity aquifer in Jurassic sediments and a fractured rock aquifer that occurs in basement rocks.
-The only supplies of potable groundwater are found in the Quaternary Limestone aquifer, and these are known as fresh groundwater lenses.
+The only supplies of potable groundwater are found in the Quaternary Limestone aquifer and these are known as fresh groundwater lenses.

 The resources are divided into management zones - the zone with the highest licensed use is the Bramfield consumptive pool.
-However, most of the use is for stock and domestic supply and is mainly sourced from brackish groundwater that resides within the Quaternary Limestone aquifer between the fresh lenses.
+However, most of the use is for stock and domestic supply and is mainly sourced from brackish groundwater that resides within the Quaternary Limestone aquifer between the Talia and Bramfield fresh lenses.

-Musgrave Prescribed Wells Area 2020-21 Groundwater status overview
+Musgrave Prescribed Wells Area 2021-22 Groundwater status overview

-Water use
+Groundwater use

-Licensed extractions from the Musgrave Prescribed Wells Area total 69 ML.
+Licensed extractions from the Musgrave Prescribed Wells Area total 60 ML.

-- Groundwater is used for a variety of purposes, but mainly for town water supply and stock and domestic use. - The licensed groundwater extractions from the Bramfield consumptive pool of 69 ML shows a slight decrease from the 70 ML in 2019-20. - Licensed extractions from the Polda consumptive pool are nil, due to very low groundwater storages. - The figure below shows the past 18 years of extraction.
+- Groundwater is used for a variety of purposes but mainly for town water supply and stock and domestic use. - Licensed groundwater extraction from the Bramfield consumptive pool of 60 ML was a slight decrease from the 2020-21 amount of 69 ML. - Licensed extractions from the Polda consumptive pool are nil due to very low groundwater storages. - The figure below shows the past 20 years of extraction.